dwarvesf/WeAreHiring/README.md

 ## How to step into the hall

-**Send us a message**.
-Email [team@d.foundation](mailto:team@d.foundation) with:
+**Found your role above?** Great!
+Each position has its own application process.
+Click through to the specific role for detailed requirements and next steps.

+**Don't see a perfect match?** No worries.
+Send us a message at [hr@d.foundation](mailto:hr@d.foundation) with:

-- Your skills, experience, and what role you're eyeing.
+- Your skills, experience, and what type of role interests you most
-- Links to your work (GitHub, portfolio, anything you've crafted).
+- Links to your work (GitHub, portfolio, anything you've crafted)
-- A nod from someone who's seen you shine, if you've got it.
+- A nod from someone who's seen you shine, if you've got it

-**What happens next**.
+**What happens next**:

-- A 60-minute chat to swap tales: your skills, our vision.
+- A 60-minute chat to swap tales: your skills, our vision
-- A quick check to see if we're a fit for each other.
-- Two milestones: a paid probation review, then a six-month look-back.
+- We'll explore where you might fit best in our woodland
+- If there's a match, we'll guide you through the specific role's interview process

-No role catching your eye?
-Stick around on [Discord](https://discord.gg/dfoundation); we'll holler when something opens up.
+No role catching your eye right now?
+Stick around on [Discord](https://discord.gg/dfoundation), we'll holler when something new opens up.

-Building software is like crafting a fine axe; it takes skill, purpose, and a steady hand.
+Building software is like crafting a fine axe, it takes skill, purpose, and a steady hand.
 At Dwarves, you'll wield all three alongside a crew that's got your back.
 Let's forge something great: reach out today.

 ---